-Best Splurge: Oribe The Cleanse Clarifying Shampoo
+Best Splurge: ORIBE The Cleanse Clarifying Shampoo

-There’s no sugar-coating it—there’s something about the idea of a clarifying shampoo that just feels, well, kind of medicinal and clinical.
+There’s no sugar-coating it—there’s something about the idea of a clarifying shampoo that just feels, well, kind of clinical.
 But trust us, there’s none of that with this luxurious shampoo, which has high-end hair treatment vibes.
-The whipped foam boasts a luscious texture and high-end scent (in true Oribe fashion), though that doesn’t keep it from being a heavy-hitting detoxifier, using volcanic ash to exfoliate your scalp and hair and take oil and product build-up with it.
+The whipped foam boasts a luscious texture and high-end scent (in true Oribe fashion), though that doesn’t keep it from being a heavy-hitting treatment, using volcanic ash to exfoliate your scalp and hair and take oil and product build-up with it.

 Best Drugstore: Aveeno Apple Cider Vinegar Blend Shampoo